 The advice below provided here is not intended to be a comprehensive list of resources.
 This guide should be used as a companion as you go through medical school of how to get into a PM&R residency.

-1st YEAR MEDICAL SCHOOL
+FIRST YEAR MEDICAL SCHOOL

-The 1st year of medical school is very exciting but can be overwhelming due to the volume of learning involved.
+The first year of medical school is very exciting but can be overwhelming due to the volume of learning involved.
 Your primary focus should be acclimating to your new environment and learning how you learn best.
 Most medical schools include an “Introduction to Clinical Medicine” type of course that is designed to help translate your didactic learning into a clinical setting.

 - Contact a physiatrist that is affiliated with your school and try to set up shadowing opportunities.